bohanhou14/gaze_gaps/examples/test-75.md

 **Label:**

+***Meta-Llama-3-8B-Instruct-finetuned:***
+  Mather fails to provide any authority for his assertion that the automatic stay “precludes entry of judgment for the underlying corporate obligations that form the basis of the cause of action.”
+Id.
+The automatic stay provided by 11 U.S.C.A. § 362(a) (West 1993) does not stay proceedings
+against nondebtor parties.
+See In re Associated Builders, Inc., 994 F.2d 956, 962 (5th Cir.1993); In
+re Associated Builders, Inc., 994 F.2d 956, 962 (5th Cir.1993); In re Associates, 900 F.2d 846, 849
+(5th Cir.1990); In re Unarco Indus., Inc., 705 F.2d 1, 5 (1st Cir.1983); In re Carib-Inn of San
+Juan, Corp., 68 B.R.
+230, 233 (D.P.R.1986).
+“The automatic stay does not apply to nondebtor
+parties.”
+In re Associated Builders, 994 F.2d at 962.
+Mather remains hable for his own torts regardless of Resco’s bankruptcy.
+See In re Associated Builders, 994 F.2d at 962; In re Associates, 900 F.2d at 849; In re Unarco Indus., 705 F.2d at 5; In re Carib-Inn of San Juan, 68 B.R. at 233.
+Therefore, the action against Mather cannot be dismissed or stayed based on Resco’s bankruptcy petition.
+See In re Associated Builders, 994 F.2d at 962; In re Associates, 900 F.2d at 849; In re Unarco Indus., 705 F.2d at 5; In re Carib-Inn of San Juan, 68 B.R. at 233.
+The court may not enter judgment on the pleadings solely because of the automatic stay.
+See In re Associated Builders, 994 F.2d at 962; In re Associates, 900 F.2d at 849; In re Unarco Indus., 705 F.2d at 5; In re Carib-Inn of San Juan, 68 B.R. at 233.
+The court may not dismiss the action against Mather solely because of the automatic stay.
+See In re Associated Builders,

+**Label:**

 **citations:** ['994 F.2d 956', '994 F.2d 956', '900 F.2d 846', '900 F.2d 846', '705 F.2d 1', '705 F.2d 1', '68
 B.R.
 230']